 Alejandro Estrada is an investor and advisor of tech companies, specializing in FinTech, payments, digital commerce, digital security and supply chain.
 He’s worked at leading global financial and technology Corporations such as Visa, Banco Santander, Hewlett Packard and McKinsey & Co.
 He holds an MBA from Harvard and an engineering degree from the Monterrey Institute of Technology in Mexico.

-Anthony Grillo is a Managing Director and one of the founders of Ascribe Capital, an advisory and investment firm established in 2005.
-He has over 20 years of banking, investment, and strategic corporate transaction experience; such as mergers, acquisitions, and restructurings.
-Mr. Grillo holds a B.A. in Economics from Rutgers University where he was a Henry Rutgers Scholar and a Masters of Finance from Wharton Business School.
-He served on the Advisory Board of Caron Philadelphia, is a member of the board of advisors of Manhattan-based George Jackson Academy, as well as a member of the board of trustees of The Gladwyne Montessori School.
+Anthony Grillo is a founding Managing Director of Ascribe Capital, an advisory and investment firm.
+He has 20+ years of banking, investment, and strategic corporate transaction experience.
+He holds a Masters of Finance from Wharton Business School, is a member of the advisory board of Manhattan-based George Jackson Academy, and a member of the board of trustees of The Gladwyne Montessori School.

 Dan Hansen has been practicing law in Silicon Valley for over 16 years.
 He concentrates his practice on corporate and securities law for early stage companies and investors.
 Prior to co-founding M&H, Dan was a partner at Brobeck, Phleger & Harrison where he practiced for 10 years.
 Dan holds a B.S.M.E., an M.B.A., and a J.D. from the University of Utah and an L.L.M in Trade Regulation from NYU.